SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-stop-with-all-the-branding.md

 ---
 layout: post
-title: "Stop with all the Branding"
+title: Stop with all the Branding
 author: John Welch
-img: /library/images/headers/header-about.svg
+img: "/library/images/headers/header-about.svg"
-permalink: /posts/stop-with-all-the-branding.html
+permalink: "/posts/stop-with-all-the-branding.html"
 ttr: 8

 ---
 ### I come from a family of athletes.
 My dad ran a 4:29 mile as a freshman in high-school.
 That’s pretty fast when you’re 15.
 That’s actually pretty fast no matter how old you are.